primetime43/Ratings-To-Plex-Ratings/README.md

 3. In the "Your Ratings" page, you will find an "Export" button, usually located on the right side of the page.
 Click on it.
 4. A CSV file will then be downloaded to your device, containing all your IMDb ratings.

+**Exporting Your Letterboxd Ratings:**
+1. Go [here to letterboxd](https://letterboxd.com/settings/data/) and export your data.
+2. Once exported, use the ratings.csv file in that zip file in the program to update the ratings.

 **Requirements:**
 - Python 3.10